Johny The Greek takes you through how he built a championship caliber team in the 2018 season.

 I will be diagnosing this team from the draft to my moves I made right before the title game.
 Why I did what I did, what worked and what didn’t, and how you can use these principles and strategies in your own leagues to field the best defense.
 A little background this is an all IDP league, no offense whatsoever.
 Tackles are two points, assists – one point, tackle for loss – one point, sacks & interceptions – five points, passes defended – one point, blocked kicks – two points, safeties – two points, and return yards were – one point every 25 yards.
 Let’s start with the draft.

 My overall strategy going into this league was to draft the positions where the drop off was biggest first.
-These positions are defensive ends, defensive tackles, and cornerbacks.
-Safety and linebackers prioritized later.
+These positions are defensive ends and defensive tackles.
+Safety and linebackers prioritized later and corners can be streamed.
 I was intentionally ignoring linebackers except for maybe a stud or two to give me a chance at the start of the season.
 I knew that by paying attention I would be able to add multiple linebackers that would end up being excellent starters through the waiver wire over the course of the season.

 My aim was to be good enough to make playoffs and by that point, I would have my complete team ready to roll.
 What I started within week one and the team that went to the finals were two very different things and that wasn’t by accident.
 For reference here is what the week one version of this team looked like.